easystats/parameters/README.md

     # # Method Agreement Procedure:
     #
-    # The choice of 2 dimensions is supported by 5 (31.25%) methods out of 16 (Optimal coordinates, Parallel analysis, Kaiser criterion, EGA (glasso), EGA (TMFG)).
+    # The choice of 3 dimensions is supported by 4 (28.57%) methods out of 14 (Bartlett, CNG, SE Scree, R2).

 ## Miscellaneous